Oya-Learning-Notes/OS-Learning-Note/process_sync/other_exercise/order_sensitive_proc.md

 Input must be in order, and `P1` is responsible to read `a` from device, `P2` is responsible to read `b` from device etc.

+Besides the input task, these three process is responsible to do some calculation based on the input data, and then process P1 is responsible to print out final result.

 # Code Implementation

 ```cpp